Pahoeh0e/SOC_Home_Lab/Troubleshooting/Network.md

 # Replace 192.168.122.x with pfSense's actual WAN IP
 ```

-Or use an SSH tunnel to forward pfSense to your laptop:
+Or use an SSH tunnel to forward pfSense to my PC:

 ```bash
 # On Linux host